alowaniak/music-replacer/README.md

 ![](./demo-data/jump-to-track.gif)

  Right click on the track you wish to replace and click `Override`.
- Then select to override `With a local file.` or `From a youtube search.`.
+ Then choose to override `With a local file.` or `From a youtube search.`.

  When overriding from a youtube search enter your desired search term and choose an item.
  Use `Continue` to see more search results.